OfficeDev/teams-toolkit-samples/copilot-connector-bot/README.md

 #### Usage of this sample

-1. Navigate to 'Graph Connector' section of the Teams app in [Teams Admin Center](https://admin.teams.microsoft.com/policies/manage-apps), and click 'Grant permissions'.
+1. Navigate to 'Copilot Connector' section of the Teams app in [Teams Admin Center](https://admin.teams.microsoft.com/policies/manage-apps), and click 'Grant permissions'.

    ![Grant permissions](images/grant-permission.png)